You try to make math fun for your homeschooled kids.

 Pirates of the Caribbean Mental Math: double Digit addition/subtraction with regrouping was a great success with both my older kids.
 It ended up being a 16-page printout and it’s available to you for FREE for being a reader of my blog.
 Since I can’t seem to find a relatively cheap way to send each reader the resource they signed up for automatically and taking time each day to do it manually is just not possible, I added it to my digital library of resources.
 So, if you are a subscriber to my blog, you have the password you need to get into the library and find it there.

-Disclaimer: this post contains affiliate links.
+Disclaimer: This post contains affiliate links.
 For more information read my full disclosure.

 What you will find

 There are ten cryptogramed quotes from the Pirates of the Caribbean movies.
 Each letter in a quote is associated with a number and the only way to figure out the link is to solve the problem.
 So, there is a problem for each letter of the alphabet.
 The first ten letters concentrate on addition with regrouping, the next ten letters – subtraction with regrouping, and the last six letters are a mix of more difficult problems like 97 – 89 = x.
-At least my kids always found that taking something ending in 9 more challenging to do.

 You can easily turn this math lesson into a full day of Pirate fun with the Pirates of the Caribbean Unit!